Angela-Nkrumah/Angela-Nkrumah/Amazon Prime Videos Dashboard.md

 ﻿Ratings Distribution:

-What to Do: It looks like people really enjoy shows rated 13+ the most.
+It looks like people really enjoy shows rated 13+ the most.
 With over 2,100 shows in that category, it’s clear that content for teens and older viewers is popular.
 The 16+ and ALL ratings also have a decent following, so it’s a good idea to keep offering content for these age groups.
 Target Audience: Since there’s a wide range of ratings (from 1 to 2,117), it's worth thinking about how to target different groups with specific types of content that match their age and preferences.

 Genres Distribution:

-What to Do: Drama is by far the most popular genre, so keep making more drama content—it’s what people want!
+Drama is by far the most popular genre, so keep making more drama content—it’s what people want!
 Comedy and Suspense are also doing well, so it would be smart to create more shows in these genres too.
 Content Strategy: Since Drama is the top genre, consider expanding on that, but also try mixing genres.
 For example, creating a drama-comedy, or drama-action hybrid could attract more viewers.

 Geographical Distribution:

-What to Do: The USA has the most shows, but there are other countries like India, the UK, and Canada where people are also watching a lot of content.
+The USA has the most shows, but there are other countries like India, the UK, and Canada where people are also watching a lot of content.
 Think about tailoring content to these countries to match their tastes.
 Market Expansion: Countries like France, Germany, and Italy are growing markets, so adding more content that fits their preferences could really help increase viewership there.

 Content Type (TV vs. Movies):

-What to Do: Movies are much more popular than TV shows, so it’s a good idea to keep focusing on movies.
+ Movies are much more popular than TV shows, so it’s a good idea to keep focusing on movies.
 That said, adding a few more TV shows to the mix wouldn’t hurt since there are still people who enjoy them.
 Content Expansion: Even though movies are taking the lead right now, it’s good to keep an eye on TV shows as they might come back in popularity.
 Offering a good balance between movies and TV could help attract a wider audience.

 Release Trends:

-What to Do: From 1920 to 2021, movies were more popular, and in 2021, they really took off.
+From 1920 to 2021, movies were more popular, and in 2021, they really took off.
 This shows a shift in what people want to watch, so it might be smart to focus on movie releases for the next couple of years.
 Trend Analysis: Stay on top of trends and keep adjusting your content to what people are watching most right now.
 It’s also helpful to prepare for future shifts in viewing habits.

 Total Shows per Country and Genre:

-What to Do: The USA has the highest number of shows, and Action is the most popular genre there.
+The USA has the highest number of shows, and Action is the most popular genre there.
 So, it makes sense to keep investing in Action content for countries like the USA, India, and the UK.
 Local Content: It’s also worth creating more localized content for countries like France, Germany, and Italy, where Action and Drama are popular.
 Customizing content to these regions could help attract more viewers.

 Action Genre is a Global Phenomenon:

-What to Do: Since Action is popular everywhere, it’s a good idea to keep focusing on it.
+Since Action is popular everywhere, it’s a good idea to keep focusing on it.
 But you could also experiment with combining it with other genres like Comedy or Adventure to make it even more exciting for different types of viewers.
 Content Partnerships: Collaborating with well-known Action franchises or creators could bring in more viewers who love that genre.
 Exclusive Action shows could become a big draw.

-Conclusion
+8.Conclusion

 In this Amazon Prime Video Dashboard project, we explored content trends by looking at where shows are most popular, which genres people enjoy, ratings, and release dates.
 The analysis showed that the United States and India have the most content on the platform, with action being a popular genre worldwide.
 Movies are generally more popular than TV shows, and certain genres and ratings appeal to different regions and age groups.
 The insights suggest that Amazon Prime Video could benefit from adding more diverse content and focusing on regional preferences to keep viewers engaged.
 This project highlights how data can be used to understand what audiences enjoy, helping Amazon Prime Video plan content and grow its reach more effectively.